Factorial: Growth and approximation

 Stirling's formula provides the first term in an asymptotic series that becomes even more accurate when taken to greater numbers of terms:

-An alternative version uses only odd exponents in the correction terms:
+An alternative version (the approximation derived directly from the Euler–Maclaurin formula) converges faster because it only requires odd exponents in the correction terms:

 Many other variations of these formulas have also been developed, by Srinivasa Ramanujan, Bill Gosper, and others.

 The binary logarithm of the factorial, used to analyze comparison sorting, can be very accurately estimated using Stirling's approximation.
 In the formula below, the $O(1)$ term invokes big O notation.